 Signs and Symptoms

-Type 1: Type 1 diabetes can occur at any age, but it usually starts in people younger than 30.
+Type 1: Type 1 diabetes can occur at any age, but usually starts in people younger than 30.
 Symptoms are usually severe and occur rapidly.
 They include:

 Type 2: People with type 2 diabetes often have no symptoms, and their condition is detected only when a routine exam reveals high levels of glucose in their blood.
 Occasionally, however, a person with type 2 diabetes may experience symptoms listed below, which tend to appear slowly over time: